 Type: Red or White

 Graves is often said to have the oldest vineyards in Bordeaux, as part of the historic Duchy of Aquitaine.
-Records show that the area started exporting wine to London as early as the 12 century, after the Elenor, the Duchess of Aquitaine became Queen of England.
+Records show that the area started exporting wine to London as early as the 12 century, under Eleanor of Aquitaine.

 The subregion of Graves is the only one in the Bordelaise area that can produce Graves AOC red and white wines.
 The soil here is of poor quality and gravelly, hence the name.